RedRyan111/GLOM/README.md

 ### To do
 1) Generated the explanation for [Yannick Kilcher's](https://www.youtube.com/channel/UCZHmQk67mSJgfCCTn7xBfew) version of attention that is implemented here.
 2) See if part-whole heirarchies are being found.
-3) Keep testing hyperpatameters to push accuracy higher.
+3) Keep testing hyperparameters to push accuracy higher.
 4) Test different state initializations.
 5) Train on harder datasets.
 # If you find any issues, please feel free to contact me